Why go to Russia?

 Similarly, not all Volga Germans came from the same parts of Western Europe.
 People living in Sweden or France would likely have had different reasons to leave than someone migrating from Saxony, Baden-Württemberg or Hessen-Kassel.

-I wanted to understand the specific reasons that prompted those that settled in Norka in 1767.
+I wanted to understand the specific reasons that prompted those who settled in Norka in 1767.
 We now know where most of these people had lived before departing for Russia.
 The vast majority lived in either the county of Isenburg or the principality of Hessen-Kassel.
 These facts are based upon the Kulberg ship arrival lists made in 1766 and the 1767 census taken in Norka after their arrival.

 1. The impacts of the Thirty Years War.
 This reason seems improbable given that that war ended in 1648, about 120 years before the colonists began migrating to the lower Volga.
 Would something that happened 120 years ago cause you to move?
 I think not.

-So what was happening in these areas that would cause people to pick up and travel thousands of miles to place they knew almost nothing about?
+So what was happening in these areas that would cause people to pick up and travel thousands of miles to a place they knew almost nothing about?

 1. Some people were probably drawn to the exclusion from military service offered by Catherine's Manifesto.
-If you were from Hessen-Kassel, this was probably a real draw.
+If you were from Hessen-Kassel, this was a real draw.

 Similarly, not all Volga Germans came from the same parts of Western Europe.
 People living in Sweden or France would likely have had different reasons to leave than someone migrating from Saxony, Baden-Württemberg or Hessen-Kassel.

-I wanted to understand the specific reasons that prompted those that settled in Norka in 1767.
+I wanted to understand the specific reasons that prompted those who settled in Norka in 1767.
 We now know where most of these people had lived before departing for Russia.
 The vast majority lived in either the county of Isenburg or the principality of Hessen-Kassel.
 These facts are based upon the Kulberg ship arrival lists made in 1766 and the 1767 census taken in Norka after their arrival.

 1. The impacts of the Thirty Years War.
 This reason seems improbable given that that war ended in 1648, about 120 years before the colonists began migrating to the lower Volga.
 Would something that happened 120 years ago cause you to move?
 I think not.

-So what was happening in these areas that would cause people to pick up and travel thousands of miles to place they knew almost nothing about?
+So what was happening in these areas that would cause people to pick up and travel thousands of miles to a place they knew almost nothing about?

 1. Some people were probably drawn to the exclusion from military service offered by Catherine's Manifesto.
-If you were from Hessen-Kassel, this was probably a real draw.
+If you were from Hessen-Kassel, this was a real draw.

 Sources